Skip to main content

 • gameplay

-• “Having questionable grabbing mechanics and a 'race against the clock' type ending where you need to do everything perfectly per battery or you have to try over and over again was the most frustrating part for me personally, but it's doable, just tedious.”
+• “Having questionable grabbing mechanics and a "race against the clock" type ending where you need to do everything perfectly for each battery or you have to try over and over again was the most frustrating part for me personally, but it's doable, just tedious.”

-• “Although I don’t agree with most of the points brought up in other negative reviews, one comment which stood out to me was that every jump was either just far enough away or high enough up that you’ll need to constantly use the ledge grab mechanic, which very quickly gets slow and repetitive.”
+• “Although I don’t agree with most of the points brought up in other negative reviews, one comment which stood out to me was that every jump was either just far enough away or high enough up that you’ll need to constantly use the ledge grab mechanic, which very quickly gets slow and repetitive.
+This, I wholeheartedly agree with, and I think is probably the largest issue from a gameplay standpoint when taking into account the animation snapping.”

 • atmosphere